-Call for Expressions of Interest to Host DRS2020
+Call for Expressions of Interest to Host DRS2022

-Over the past 10 years the DRS Biennial Conference Series has grown to become a major international event in the design research calendar with a reputation for academic quality, provocative thinking, and industry engagement.
-Over a 4-day period Biennial Conferences embrace refereed paper presentations, conversations, debates, a doctoral programme, and workshops for over 500 participants.
+The Design Research Society welcomes expressions of interest to host the 2022 International Design Research Society Conference.
+The DRS Biennial Conference is a major international event in the global design research calendar with a reputation for academic quality, provocative thinking and industry engagement.
+Over a 4-day period Biennial Conferences embrace refereed paper presentations, conversations, debates, a doctoral programme, labs, and workshops for over 500 participants.

-As well as promoting the discipline of design research within hosting countries, holding the DRS Conference can significantly increase the international profile of the host institution and provide development opportunities for staff.
+As well as promoting the discipline of design research within hosting countries, holding the DRS Conference can significantly increase the international profile of the host institution.

 This is a worldwide call for expressions of interest.
-Recent conferences have taken place in Montreal, Bangkok, Umea (Sweden), and Brighton (UK) with the 2018 Conference taking place in Limerick, Ireland in June.
-In selecting a venue for 2020, the DRS Council will be mindful of the need for a location that is accessible for our international membership.
+Recent conferences have taken place in Montreal (Canada), Bangkok (Thailand), Umea (Sweden), Brighton (UK), Limerick (Ireland) with the 2020 Conference taking place in Brisbane, Australia in August.
+In selecting a venue for 2022, the DRS Council will be mindful of the need for a location that is accessible for our international membership.
 Further details of previous conferences can be found at: www.designresearchsociety.org/cpages/conferences